palmetto/palmetto-design-tokens/README.md

 * **docs**: Added to, or improved documentation.
 * **style**: Change in code style without affecting features.

+### Prerelease
+If your code includes major changes or any breaking changes to the codebase, I.E, a new major version, or a large refactor, that will require a pre-release, and more extensive testing.
+To publish a pre-release, open (and eventually merge) your PR against the `beta` branch.
+This will publish the package with a @beta tag which can then be easily consumed and tested by other consumers locally.

 ## How can I contribute to this project?
 1. Find an issue that you are interested in addressing or a feature that you would like to add.
 See [Issues Page](https://github.com/palmetto/palmetto-design-tokens/issues).
 If you don't see any issues here, feel free to create one.